 It worked most of the time.

-He was definitely trying to intimidate me (it was working too, he had gotten in trouble a couple of times for fighting in the squad bay and definitely had some problems with his temper) and I know he would have hurt me bad if he wanted to.
-However, I was the only one who was running that day, that had a prayer of beating him in the 300 yard shuttle and we both knew it.
+He was definitely trying to intimidate me (it was working too, he had gotten in trouble a couple of times for fighting in the squad bay and definitely had some problems with his temper) and I know he would have hurt me badly if he wanted to.
+However, I was the only one who was running that day, that had a prayer of beating him in the 300-yard shuttle and we both knew it.

 I was actually scared he might try to kick my ass for beating him right then and there.
 I wanted to put a little distance between us.

-When I jogged back up to the finish line, one of the PE instructors told me I had broken the recruit record for the 300 yard shuttle (no idea what the time was) and that my name was going on a plaque in the base gym – never saw it???
+When I jogged back up to the finish line, one of the PE instructors told me I had broken the recruiting record for the 300-yard shuttle (no idea what the time was) and that my name was going on a plaque in the base gym – never saw it???

 If I remember right he got assigned to “red belts” later that afternoon for something he said to the Assistant Company Commander, which was probably a good thing for me.

 The next day during our morning formation run, I stepped in a sewer drain wrong and almost broke my left ankle.
 I was in the hospital for a week and barely got to graduate with my Company.
 I don’t know if it was true or not but a couple of guys told me it was probably a good thing I was in the hospital ward until right before we graduated because certain people had looked for me to give me a “blanket party” for winning that race.

 The reality is that

 Boot Camp set the tone for the remainder of my life and the person that I have become.